luiswirth/bsc-thesis/src/matter.typ

 For implementing numerical algorithms linear algebra libraries are invaluable.
 `C++` has set a high standard with `Eigen` as it's major linear algebra library.
-Rust offers a very direct euivalent called `nalgebra`, which just as Eigen relies heavily on generics to represent both statically and dynamically know matrix dimensions.
+Rust offers a very direct equivalent called `nalgebra`, which just as Eigen relies heavily on generics to represent both statically and dynamically know matrix dimensions.
 All basic matrix and vector operations are available.